alex-courtis/arch/README.md

 ## Don't Build Fallback Kernel Image

 We live on the stable edge in Arch land; I've _never_ had to boot to a "default options" kernel image.
-Remove it.
+Remove it for reduced complexity and a little bit of kernel update speed.

 `vi /etc/mkinitcpio.d/linux.preset`